Living and 40 Ways to Self Sufficiency

 34) Make your own soap

-.
+and candles.
 Making soap is more difficult, especially as

 you are making soap with lye which is not only potentially dangerous,

 but it can also end up being a total disaster.
 However, if you rebatch